 School and Classroom Leadership

-The SMHO Educator section offers evidence-based information and resources relevant to your role.
+Build your own knowledge with this section of the SMHO website.
+Here you will find evidence-based information and resources relevant to your role.
 Learn more about your part in creating mentally healthy classrooms and supporting students, boost your knowledge with an online course, and be prepared to act when you notice a student who needs more support.

 Self-Regulation with Stuart Shanker

-Stuart Shanker’s Self-Reg framework provides a shift in thinking in how we see children and youth and the impacts of different kinds of stresses they are struggling with.
-The framework looks at stress in five domains: biological, emotion, cognitive, social, and prosocial.
+The Shanker Self-Reg® framework provides a shift in thinking in how we see children and youth and the impacts of different kinds of stresses with which they are struggling.
+The framework looks at stress in five domains: biological, emotional, cognitive, social, and prosocial.
 Learn how to reframe how you see your students and their behaviours, moods, attention, and health.

 Social and Physical Environments

 School Mental Health Ontario offers information about the importance of school and classroom environments on a student’s sense of belonging and overall mental health.
-Watch a 30-minute tutorial on creating and sustaining mentally healthy classrooms and access additional resources.
+Access resources to reflect on your own practice and to build a mentally healthy classroom.

 Search Institute Developmental Relationships Framework